-We will perform a risk assessment of the District's business operations for the year ending June 30, 2022.
-Our risk assessment will be in accordance with generally accepted auditing standards and guidelines promulgated by the Department of Audit and Control and Education Department of the State of New York.
+We will perform a risk assessment of the District's business operations for the year ending June 30, 2023.
+Our risk assessment will be in accordance with consulting standards issued by the American Institute of Certified Public Accountants and guidelines promulgated by the Department of Audit and Control and Education Department of the State of New York.
 Our risk assessment will include identification of the District's audit areas together with its policies and procedures, the internal controls currently in effect, as well as those that might otherwise be required or recommended.
+We will also follow up on open recommendations from prior reports.

-We plan to begin our procedures on approximately August 15, 2021, and unless unforeseeable problems are encountered, the engagement should be completed by November 30, 2021.
+We plan to begin our procedures on approximately August 1, 2022, and unless unforeseeable problems are encountered, the engagement should be completed by November 30, 2022.